Sleezly/FluxWindowsService/README.md

 1. Create a client ID for your Hue Hub(s) by following the official documentation here: https://www.developers.meethue.com/documentation/configuration-api#71_create_user

-2. Once you can connect to your Hue hub, get the Bridge ID for each of your Hue hubs.
+2. Once you can connect to your hub, get the Bridge ID.
 - from a browser, go to http://x.x.x.x/debug/clip.html
 - set the URL to /api/[user token from #1]/config
 - look for "bridgeid"

-3. Tell Flux what to do in your HueController\FluxConfig.json:
+3. Tell Flux what to do in HueController\FluxConfig.json:

     {
         "LightTransitionDuration": "00:00:15",           // Default transition duration for each flux action